 Next-gen roof spoiler with Covestro polycarbonates

 As automakers shift to electric and autonomous models, they are looking for ways to integrate greater functionality and efficiency into traditional automotive body components.
-At K2019, Covestro is demonstrating a next-generation roof spoiler concept made possible with our thermoplastic materials that pushes the boundaries of innovation.
+Covestro is demonstrating a next-generation roof spoiler concept made possible with our thermoplastic materials that pushes the boundaries of innovation.

 Materials for integration innovation